Travel and Reimbursements

 - Reimbursements must be processed within 60 days of the official occasion.

 For general reimbursements, faculty must complete the COLA General Reimbursement form, put the form and receipts in a green CBS envelope (available in the cabinet above the outgoing mail trays), and place the envelope in the CBS pickup tray at the front desk.
+Alternatively, the form and receipts can be emailed to firstname.lastname@example.org.
 These items will be processed by COLA.

 - General reimbursements include books and other materials that are not related to entertainment or travel.